wormhole-foundation/wormhole/docs/transfer-verifier.md

 This parameter is a comma-separated list of Wormhole Chain IDs for which transfer verification will be enabled.

 Only some chains support the Transfer Verifier.
+If an unsupported chain is specified, the node will not start.
+It will also display an error message stating that the chain does not have a Transfer Verifier implementation.